-The Attorney Services Fund allows the Supreme Court to maintain an effective and efficient system for licensing attorneys and regulating post-admission aspects of the practice of law, consistent with its responsibility under the Ohio Constitution.
+The Attorney Services Fund allows the Supreme Court to maintain an effective and the practice of law, consistent with its responsibility under the Ohio Constitution.
 The fund also provides important financial resources to organizations that aid in the provision of legal services to the poor and assist lawyers who are suffering from alcoholism, substance abuse, or mental illness.
 All activities supported by the fund are invaluable in ensuring the public's continued trust and confidence in our legal system.

-The fund is in a solid financial position and it is expected that it will maintain that position throughout Fiscal Year 2018.
+The fund is in a solid financial position and it is expected that it will maintain that position throughout Fiscal Year 2019.